TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 From left to right (Concepts are orange): A tissue Concept (could be UBERON, FMA or SNOMED) , HuBMAP dataset Concept, HuBMAP cluster Concept (most datasets have between 10 and 20 clusters), HuBMAP expression Concept and a HGNC Concept.

+ 9. How many phenotypes are present for a study subject in the Kids First project?

- 9. Return HPO codes, phenotype names and number of phenotype for Kids First Patient
+ Return HPO codes, phenotype names and number of phenotype for each Kids First subject in the knowledge graph

 ```graphql
 MATCH (kfCode:Code {SAB:'KF'})-[r0:CODE]-(kfCUI:Concept)-[r1:patient_has_phenotype]-(hpoCUI:Concept)-[:CODE]-(hpoCode:Code {SAB:'HPO'})-[r2:PT]-(hpoTerm:Term)